Important Update: Winter Quarter 2021

 In accordance with public health guidance, the Office of Residential Life has reduced occupancy in the residence halls and assigned students to single rooms/bedrooms without a roommate.
 We believe this to be an important step in helping to mitigate the spread of the virus.
 Additionally, community bathrooms will undergo a more intensive and frequent cleaning process.
 Adequate quarantine and isolation space has been allocated in the event that residents test positive and need to be relocated.
 Residential Life staff intend to use social media platforms to engage with students and build community while restrictions on in-person gatherings remain in place.
-More specific information regarding our policies and procedures is listed below.
+More specific information regarding our policies and guidelines is listed below.

 Students are required to wear face masks in public areas at all times.
 “Public” is defined as anything outside of a private room/bedroom.
 Community bathrooms are a slight caveat in that masks may need to be removed to perform personal hygiene, but should be worn otherwise.

 Students are expected to take reasonable steps to maintain six feet of distance from one another regardless of how the furniture is staged.
 It is not possible to remove and store all of the furniture that exists in the residence hall lounges.
 Instead, we encourage students to adapt themselves and the furniture to the situation at hand.

 Only one student may use a community kitchen at a time.
 All cookware and utensils have been removed and will not be available for use or checkout.
 If a student expects to do frequent cooking, they must supply the necessary equipment and remove it from the kitchen once they are done.
 Larger appliances (e.g. refrigerator, stove) remain.
 It is recommended that students consult the prohibited items section of the Residential Life policies page before making purchases and bringing things to campus.